chrisgrieser/quadro-example-vault/README.md

 For help regarding Obsidian in general, refer to the [Obsidian Documentation](https://help.obsidian.md/Home).

+> [!IMPORTANT]
+> For demonstration purposes, this vault includes a lot of functionalities.
+In practice, you do not need to use all of those.
+Especially if you are new to Obsidian, the amount of features and plugins presented here is just to showcase what is possible.

 ## Table of Contents
 - [[#Installing this vault]]
 - [[#Pre-Configured Plugin Setup]]